 Once the individual has a work visa, they must apply for a work permit, which is valid for a year and can be renewed for as long as the period indicated on a residence permit.
 Cambodia has two different work permits — temporary and permanent options.

 Temporary work permits apply to staff and management specialists, technical workers, skilled workers, and service providers/other laborers.
 Foreign immigrants recognized by the Ministry of Interior, and foreign investors, spouses, and other dependents recognized by the Council for the Development of Cambodia are eligible for permanent work permits.

 Other Unique Factors for How to Get a Work Visa in Cambodia

 Currently, work permits in Cambodia are confusing and poorly regulated.
 The 1997 Labor Law requires every foreign employee to have a work permit, but a large number of expats live and work in Cambodia without one.
 However, your employees should still apply for one to eliminate the chance of getting a large fine.

 Contact Us to Learn More

 Globalization Partners is a Global PEO with the resources and knowledge you need for an expansion.
-Contact us today to learn more about our Global Expansion Platform™ and how to get work visas in Cambodia.
+Contact us today to learn more about our solution.